Institute of

 Code of conduct

 Maintaining a respectful environment is essential to fostering meaningful dialogue and intellectual growth.
 Participants are expected to refrain from any form of disrespectful or inappropriate behaviour, including offensive comments, harassment, or disruptive conduct.
 Questions and contributions should be constructive, relevant to the topic, and posed in a professional manner that encourages healthy academic exchange.
-Harassment of any kind—whether verbal, non-verbal, or physical—will not be tolerated, and all attendees are urged to uphold these principles to ensure a safe and welcoming atmosphere for everyone.
+Harassment of any kind—including verbal, moral or physical—will not be tolerated, and all attendees are urged to uphold these principles to ensure a safe and welcoming atmosphere for everyone.

 Upcoming talks